InspirationWorks, LLC

-Wells Fargo Bank: Making Team Engagement Work for Us.
+Making Team Engagement Work for Us.
 This one-day program was designed for the leaders of the Business Banking Services Group in the twenty-one state footprint of Wells Fargo, one of Jim Collins' "good to great" companies.
 With focus on the role of emotions in our everyday work environment and the practical tools we can use to manage them, the workshop also gave participants the opportunity to practice ICETM, the InspirationWorks practical toolset for developing emotional engagement in the workplace through inclusion, control and esteem.

-Intel: Engagement at Intel: ICETM, a Practical Leadership Tool for Developing Engagement.
-A workshop presented to the annual Leadership Day for the 120 Oregon-based managers in Intel's Enterprise Microprocessor Group (the "heartbeat of Intel").
+Engagement at Intel: ICETM, a Practical Leadership Tool for Developing Engagement.
+A workshop conducted for Intel’s annual Leadership Day for the 120 Oregon-based managers in Intel's Enterprise Microprocessor Group (the "heartbeat of Intel").
 Specifically designed to demonstrate the importance of engagement to productivity, creativity and profitability, this workshop also focused on the latest data from functional MRI studies revealing how differently the human brain responds when we are emotionally engaged in our work.
-The InspirationWorks I.C.E.TM tool is a practical approach to developing emotional engagement in the workplace through inclusion, control and esteem.

 Oregon Health & Science University: